Need location ideas for your photo session? Here are a few places where I have or would love to do a photo session.

 - Little Finland (4-wheel drive vehicle, food, and plenty of water required)

 There is no shortage of indoor locations for photoshoots in Las Vegas: my home studio, hotel rooms & suites, Airbnbs, your home, a friend’s home, and professional studios, though there aren’t as many professional studios here as you might expect.
 Luxor, the Gold Strike Hotel & Casino, and the Stratosphere normally have inexpensive rooms, especially Sunday through Thursday.
-The suites at one of the Strip hotels are nice but more expensive.
+The suites at the Strip hotels are nice but more expensive.

 Airbnb has listings for condominiums at Palms Place and Signature Suites at MGM Resorts.
 They are very nice but often pricey.